mshatalov/mac-to-win-ahk/README.md

 ## mac-to-win-ahk
 Basic [AutoHotKey](https://www.autohotkey.com/) script for people who use Windows but prefer macOS hotkeys, such as if you use Mac at home and Windows at an office.

-As a bonus, there's a [registry key remapping](print-screen-to-rwin.reg) from Print Screen to RWin that addresses a minor inconvenience with specific placement of Print Screen on some keyboards.
-Note that if you had previously remapped keys via the registry, importing the registry file above may override them.
+As a bonus, there's a [registry key remapping](print-screen-to-rwin.reg) that addresses a minor inconvenience with specific placement of Print Screen, Page Up and Page Down buttons on some keyboards.
+See details [below](#registry-key-mapping).

-### What's covered
+### What's Covered
 |Feature|Windows|macOS original|
 |-|-|-|
 |Spotlight / Start menu|Ctrl-Space|Control-Space|